ADVISORY-China markets to close for holiday Sept. 15-16, re-opens Sept 19

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SHANGHAI, Sept 15 China's financial markets will be closed from Thursday, Sept.
+SHANGHAI, Sept 16 China's financial markets are closed from Thursday, Sept.
 15, through Sunday, Sept.
 18, for the Mid-Autumn Festival.

 They will re-open on Monday, Sept.
 19. (Reporting by Shanghai Newsroom)